amontagnacaml/aml-portfolio/schema/sars/SAR_02_Bogdan_M_PassThrough.md

 **Key observations:**
 - **Varna Logistics SRL receives 42% of all outgoing funds** — this Romanian entity has no visible online presence, no website, and its registered address corresponds to a residential building in a Bucharest suburb.
 - Cash withdrawals of €800 per transaction (consistently below the €1,000 reporting threshold) across 48 separate ATM transactions at 14 different ATM locations in Paris — this is structuring.
-- Crypto purchases (ETH) are immediately transferred to an external wallet not controlled by Deblock.
+- Crypto purchases (ETH) are immediately transferred to an external wallet not controlled by Fintech SA.
 The destination wallet shows on-chain activity consistent with mixer usage (multiple small outflows to unrelated addresses within 24h of receipt).

 ### 3.4 Circular Flow Detection — CRITICAL FINDING